Connox/omnipay-billpay/README.md

 processing library for PHP 5.6+.
 This package implements BillPay support for Omnipay.

-This package is still in the early development stages and is not functioning at the moment
+This package is still missing a lot of documentation on how to use it.
+Not all feature from BillPay are implemented yet.
+Currently covered are:

+- `Preauthorize` as `Gateway::authorize` and `Gateway::purchase`
+- `InvoiceCreated` as `Gateway::invoiceCreated`
+- `Cancel` as `Gateway::refund`

 ## Installation